1772hojaz/capstone/README.md

 ## Live Deployment

-Access the deployed front-end part of  application: [ConnectSphere on Render](https://connectsphere-p5t9.onrender.com/)
+Access the deployed front-end part of  application: [Deployed on a VPS](https://connectafrica.store/)